 - Are American Pit Bull Terriers friendly towards other dogs?

 - The American Pit Bull Terrier is an extremely territorial dog and does not look kindly towards other dogs that stray into their territory.
 For that reason this breed receives a very low score.
 If you are planning on getting an American Pit Bull Terrier it is strongly recommended that you not introduce any other dog to the house.
+(See List of Dogs That Are Not So Dog-Friendly.)

 - Is the American Pit Bull Terrier friendly towards strangers?